 Established in 1997, Brickton Art Center is a non-profit, 501(c)(3) organization serving the people of Park Ridge and surrounding communities through creative outreach services in art therapy, art education and exhibitions using various artistic disciplines and media.
 It began when a group of visionaries identified the arts as an important part of a healthy community and set out to establish a base for the visual arts in Park Ridge.
 They succeeded in creating Brickton Art Center, an organization that fulfills the cultural and creative needs of over 6,000 residents of Park Ridge and the surrounding area.

 Brickton Art Center draws operating funds from memberships, fundraising and classes, and is the only organization of its kind in the northwest Chicago area providing the following:

-- Art therapy programming for community organizations such as Lutheran General Hospital's Pediatric Brain Tumor Support Group and Cancer Care Center, Have Dreams, and MaineStay Youth and Family Services;
+Art therapy programming for community organizations such as Lutheran General Hospital's Cancer Survivorship Center and Adult Down Syndrome Center, Avenues to Independence, and MainStay Youth and Family Services;

 Part of Brickton’s commitment to the arts in the community is realized through its art outreach programs.
 These are meaningful art opportunities provided at-cost or free to other community groups and underserved populations.
 Each outreach program is thoughtfully developed and facilitated by master level art therapists who have clinical training in working with adults, geriatrics, children and at-risk youth.